Candid Career Advice #1: Why applying online isn't enough to land the job anymore.

 How do I reach out without appearing “creepy” or “annoying"?

 Your outreach message is essential to capture someone’s attention.
 Think of it as an elevator pitch or your new cover letter:

 Be mindful and strategic when emailing or sliding into someone’s work DMs.

 Do not spam and get to the point; it’s imperative to be clear and concise.

 Guess their email, which can do by 1). using their company as a base and 2). using tools like MailScoop.

 Your job search isn’t over until your materials land into the hands of a real person.

-Most times, you will have to apply online (because protocol).
-However, you’re allowed to reach out to the hiring manager and introduce yourself; provide your materials, reaffirm your interest and it can help make the job application process go faster.
+Most times, you will have to apply online FIRST (because protocol).
+However, you’re allowed to reach out to the recruiter and hiring manager and introduce yourself; provide your materials, reaffirm your interest and it can help make the job application process go faster.